 pay on time discounts

-Pay on or before your bill is due and save – simple, right?
+Pay on or before your electronic bill is due and save – simple, right?
 This discount applies to many energy plans, so make sure you make the most of it.

 Feed-in tariffs from excess solar